mmertens-empirical/learn-pub-sub-typescript-starter/implementation_plan.md

-# Implementation Plan - Durable Queues
+# Implementation Plan - Consumers

 ## Goal Description

-Implement durable queues that are automatically deleted when not in use.
-This involves updating the `declareAndBind` helper to support the changed requirements for "durable" queues and binding a `game_logs` queue in the server.
+Implement message consumption in the client to react to pause/resume events.
+This involves creating a generic `subscribeJSON` helper and a specific handler for pause messages in the client.

 ## User Review Required

-> [!IMPORTANT]
-> The requirements for "durable" queues have changed.
-Previously, they were
-> `autoDelete: false`.
-Now, they must be "deleted automatically when they are no
-> longer in use" (`autoDelete: true`).
-I will update `declareAndBind` to reflect
-> this.
+> [!NOTE]
+> I will use `amqp.ConsumeMessage` type for the callback.

 ## Proposed Changes